Home

 9. Rinse thoroughly after shampooing to ensure your cat is free of any soap.

-10. Dry him or her thoroughly with a soft towel.
+10. Dry her thoroughly with a soft towel.

-TIP: In addition to praising your cat after each grooming session, give him/her a treat.
-This measure will help her associate the grooming session with a pleasant experience.
+TIP: In addition to praising your cat after each grooming session, give her a treat.
+It will help her associate the grooming session with a pleasant experience.

 How often should you groom your cat?